raydac/java-comment-preprocessor/README.md

 I guess, at present it is the most powerful two-pass Java preprocessor which aware for document structure (prefix, body and postfix), loops and even can use XML files as data sources ([I used to generate static web-sites with it](jcp-tests/jcp-test-static-site)).
 At present the preprocessor represented as a solid uber-jar including Maven, ANT and Gradle interface code and can be used with these tools as their plugin.
 Minimal required JDK is 1.8

+__Some Linux repositories provide the preprocessor just out of the box as package `libcomment-preprocessor-java`.__

 # Mind map with all options

 ![Mind map of preprocessor options](assets/documap.png)